Ticks and Tick-Borne Diseases in Uganda, New Scientific Research Delivers Anti-Tick Vaccine

 New Scientific Research Delivers Anti-Tick Vaccine

 Globally, tick vaccines are a proven solution in tick control.
-In countries like Cuba, Mexico and Latin America, tick vaccines have proved to be the most effective solution, reducing use of acaricides by 60% and tick population by 80%.
+In countries like Cuba, Mexico, and Latin America, tick vaccines have proved to be the most effective solution, reducing the use of acaricides by 60% and tick population by 80%.

 In Uganda, a team of scientists headed by Professor Margaret Saimo Kahwa will soon launch a recombinant anti-tick vaccine.
-TicVac-U, which was modelled on Cuba's Gavac, has already proved effective in fighting ticks.
+TicVac-U, which was modeled on Cuba's Gavac, has already proved effective in fighting ticks.

-In field trials carried out on EastCoastFever and Babesiosis - the most common tick borne diseases in Uganda, overall efficacy of TicVac-U on the ticks that spread EastCoastFever was 86% and 53% on those that cause Babesiosis.
+In field trials carried out on EastCoastFever and Babesiosis - the most common tick-borne diseases in Uganda, the overall efficacy of TicVac-U on the ticks that spread EastCoastFever was 86% and 53% on those that cause Babesiosis.

 According to Dr. Margaret Kahwa, TicVac-U prompts antibodies that naturally fight off ticks in cows.
 Contingent on the number of generated antibodies, ticks will feed to fullness and die without laying eggs.
 Even if they do lay eggs, they don’t hatch and if they do, chances of the larvae surviving are slim.

 Considering the importance of cattle to the livelihood of Ugandans and Africans in general, reducing ticks and tick-borne diseases through vaccination will have a notable effect on the economic benefits of farmers and the country in general.

 Despite Uganda's revenue from dairy product exports increasing to almost match that of Uganda’s biggest export earner – coffee, the dairy sector is still below the country’s real potential.